radixdlt/radixdlt-js/README.md

 ### Reading and decrypting Atoms from an owned address

-The following code snippet shows how to read and decrypt **Atoms** from an owned address, by opening a **Node** connection and getting the application data from _my-test-application_.
+In the following code snippet we read and decrypt **Atoms** from an owned address, by opening a **Node** connection and getting the application data from _my-test-application_.

 ```javascript